Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

 Since there can be multiple channels between the same two parties, it is important for the payee to check the qualities of the correct channel.
 If there is any chance of confusion, the payer should clarify the Channel ID (`channel_id`) of the channel to use.

-## 3. The payer creates one or more signed _claims_ for the CSC in the channel.
+## 3. The payer creates one or more signed _claims_ for the STM in the channel.

 The amounts of these claims depends on the specific goods or services the payer wants to pay for.

 Each claim must be for a cumulative amount.
-In other words, to buy two items at 10 CSC each, the first claim should have an amount of 10 CSC and the second claim should have an amount of 20 CSC.
-The claim can never be more than the total amount of CSC allocated to the channel.
-(A [PaymentChannelFund][] transaction can increase the total amount of CSC allocated to the channel.)
+In other words, to buy two items at 10 STM each, the first claim should have an amount of 10 STM and the second claim should have an amount of 20 STM.
+The claim can never be more than the total amount of STM allocated to the channel.
+(A [PaymentChannelFund][] transaction can increase the total amount of STM allocated to the channel.)

-You can create claims with the [`channel_authorize` API method](reference-casinocoind.html#channel-authorize).
-The following example authorizes 1 CSC from the channel:
+You can create claims with the [`channel_authorize` API method](reference-stoxumd.html#channel-authorize).
+The following example authorizes 1 STM from the channel:

 Request: